PdoyleC/everyday-life/README.md

 in form without entering a username.
 And 401 error when an access token has expired, it is refreshed in the background and the request eventually succeeds.

+## Issues

+- After my adventures was created and there was a number of images uploaded under user A. I logged in under user B and I was able to see the images that user A had uploaded.
+This was solved by adding Authenticated only and adding a filter to the queryset, in the backend api.

 ## credits